OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/arbos-upgrade.md

 1. **`newVersion`**: Specify the ArbOS version you wish to upgrade to.
 2. **`timestamp`**: Set the exact Unix timestamp at which you want your Orbit chain to transition to the new ArbOS version.

-As with the parent chain, performing **admin actions** on the orbit chain necessitates using the `upgrade executor` contract on the orbit chain.
-The **chain owner account** must execute a call to the upgrade executor with the appropriate calldata, to invoke the `scheduleArbOSUpgrade` function of the ArbOwner precompile, thereby setting the new ArbOS version and the desired timestamp for the upgrade.
+Because this is an administrative action (similar to upgrading your Wasm module root), the **chain owner account** must call the target chain's `upgrade executor` contract with the appropriate calldata in order to invoke the `scheduleArbOSUpgrade` function of the ArbOwner precompile.
+This will schedule the ArbOS upgrade using the specified version and timestamp.
 **Note** that setting timestamp to `0` causes the upgrade to activate immediately.

 By following these three steps, your chain will be successfully upgraded and start using the new ArbOS version after reaching the `timestamp` you specified in step 2.
 This process ensures a seamless transition to the latest functionalities and improvements of ArbOS.